gemini-hlsw/scheduler/README.md

 $ conda activate scheduler
 ```

-To run the scheduler as a standalone scrip do:
+To run the scheduler as a standalone script do:
 ```shell
 $ cd scripts
 $ python run_scheduler.py